LCC-CIT/CS235AM-Demos/README.md

   * DataAccessExercise - built on DataAccessDemo, includes a Spinner, DatePicker and complex queries
 * Apps that consume a WebService
   * Stocks+WebService - Not finished.
 Can someone help me find a free Stock price Web Service?
-  * Weather-WebServiceDemo - Not finished yet
+  * Weather-WebServiceDemo - SOAP and REST web services are both working in the Console project

 I wrote these apps for use with a class I teach at Lane Community College, CS235AM, Intermediate Mobile Applications Development: Android.
 Read more about the class and find out how to enroll here: https://birdsbits.wordpress.com/2014/09/09/xamarin-android-course/